KhronosGroup/glTF/schema/README.md

 ### Details

 * To satisfy Section 6.3 (Buffer Offset and Stride Requirements) of the WebGL 1.0 Spec, `byteOffset` and `byteStride` must be a multiple of the size of `componentType`.
+* To satisfy Section 6.9 (Vertex Attribute Data Stride) of the WebGL 1.0 Spec, `byteStride` cannot exceed 255.

 ### Differences from COLLADA